 Synthetic Phonics is a system designed to break down the English language into decodable letters and sounds.
-At St Veronica's we primarily follow the Government's Letters and Sounds scheme of work while borrowing actions from the Jolly Phonics teaching scheme in Reception.
+At St Veronica's we follow the order of the Government's Letters and Sounds scheme of work.
 The letters and groups of letters are defined as phonemes when they are heard, and graphemes when they are written down.

 Phase 1 is delivered in pre-school settings, and this teaches sound recognition rather than reading and writing skills.